Debugging MemoryNode

 You do not need a special dashboard to understand what the API did.
 Use response bodies, x-request-id, and optional explain on search.

 Every success and error includes x-request-id (and request_id in JSON errors).
-Log it in your app; send it with support or POST /v1/feedback.
+Log it in your app and send it with support requests.
+There is no public POST /v1/feedback endpoint in v1.

 | Signal | Meaning |